msimonin/vagrant-g5k/README.md

 ```

 > Due to the dynamic nature of the subnet reserved on Grid'5000, IPs of the VMs will change accross reboots
+> a /18 is reserved but only the first 1024 ips are reserved for the VMs.
+That means you can use the remaining ips without any conflict.

 ## Note on resource demand